CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/studio-export/_index.md

 ## Summary

-Studio Export is a feature that enables one or more flowsto be exported into a Studio Package file, which may be used for achieving purposes, or importing flows into another CORTEX Studio.
-A Studio Package file may contain a mixture of distinct CORTEX and CORTEX 7 flows.
+Studio Export is a feature that enables one or more flows to be exported into a Studio Package file, which may be used for archiving purposes, or [importing][Studio Import] flows into another {{% ctx %}} Studio.
+A Studio Package file may contain a mixture of distinct {{% ctx %}} and {{% ctx %}} 7 flows.

 |                              |                                                                 |
 |------------------------------|-----------------------------------------------------------------|